When this happens...

 Savvycal is a scheduling tool designed to make it easy for users to find mutually agreeable times for meetings.
 It offers a user-friendly interface and integrates with various calendar systems to streamline the scheduling process.

-Learn MoreNotion is an all-in-one workspace for note-taking, project management, and task organization.
+Learn MoreNotion is an all-in-one workspace for note-taking, project management, and task organisation.
 It enables users to create custom pages with embedded databases, kanban boards, wikis, calendars, and reminders.

 Learn More